Lone-blot/LONEY/README.md

-Name ~ Ares
+Name ~ Ares/Echo

-Nicknames ~ Ares, Ari, Xav, Xavvy.
+Nicknames ~ Ares, Ari, Echo, Coco

-Pronouns ~ Any
+Pronouns ~ Any but i don't use she/her a lot

+Gender ~ non bi, bio fem tho

-Birthday ~ August 12th
+Birthday ~ August 12th 2010

+Age ~ do the math yourself

 Sexuality ~ Pansexual

 Favorite color ~ Black, Purple and Red

 T/B/S ~ Bottom all the way

 RS ~ I'm taken

+Extra ~ i get flustered easily so keep that in mind pls!
+And i purr quite a bit for people i like (close friends, lover and whenever i'm in a comfy place)

+''He's who i love and nobody can change that,not in a billion years.'' - me

 Meanings

-🟢 ~ Text me
+🟢 ~ i don't use this one

-🌙 ~ Only friends/important peeps
+🌙 ~ lets talk!

-⛔️ ~ Screw off unless you're Nova, Kai, Angel, or Fruit Snack
+⛔️ ~ only replying to who i wanna

 ⚫️ ~ Not on at all